 All in all, that is A LOT of people.

-Crazy Fun Fact: 50 percent of total recreation visits (so about 150 million people) occurred in just 27 parks (7 percent of all parks in the National Park System), according to the National Park website.
+GOOD TO KNOW: 50 percent of total recreation visits (so about 150 million people) occurred in just 27 parks (7% of all parks in the National Park System), according to the National Park website.

 While Zion National Park might have that jaw-dropping canyon view, not to mention one of the most beautiful and terrifying hikes in the whole USA, maybe consider heading a bit deeper into Utah canyon country and instead check out Capitol Reef National Park.